GiovanniSalvi/New_Library/README.md

 2. As a User I want to have a quick access to the page which allows me to register new customer/users in the library database.

-  * Register link which leads to the form to fill(all fields are required) in order to register new users  to the database is at the top right in the Homepage.
+  * Register link which leads to the form to fill(all fields are required) in order to register new potential customer  to the database is at the top right in the Homepage.

 3. As a User I want to find a simple way to check the status, location and others details of the books in the library.